 - Though charcoal whitens teeth, it does not have the same effect on your toothbrush or sink!

 - Contains fluoride

-AP24 uses two mild abrasives (aluminium hydroxide and hydrated silica) to gently buff away stains on the tooth surface.
+AP24 uses two mild abrasives (aluminum hydroxide and hydrated silica) to gently buff away stains on the tooth surface.

-Fluoride is used to help remineralise tooth enamel and restore and maintain the natural whiteness of your teeth.
+Fluoride is used to help remineralize tooth enamel and restore and maintain the natural whiteness of your teeth.